PhD, Principal at Quid, Partner at ARTIS Ventures, and Co-PI for STEM to Market

 Joan Herbers is Professor of Evolution, Ecology & Organismal Biology and of Women’s, Gender, & Sexuality Studies at the Ohio State University.
 Trained as an ecologist, she studied the inner workings of ant colonies for most of her academic life.
 A few years ago, she developed a second career concerned with gender equity in academia.
 She is Principal Investigator of Ohio State’s ADVANCE Institutional Transformation Award titled Comprehensive Equity at Ohio State (CEOS) and is author of the recently-published Part-time on the Tenure track (John Wiley & Sons).
 Joan, a former department chair and Dean, has studied academic STEM women’s participation in entrepreneurship and commercialization.
 She and her colleagues developed Project REACH, a curriculum that to encourages STEM women faculty to expand the reach of their research by engaging in commercialization activities.

-Kaethe Henning is the Program Director for Highway1, PCH’s San Francisco-based hardware startup accelerator.
-She oversees Highway1’s program, applications, operations, curriculum, and partnerships.
+Kaethe Henning is the Director of Business Development at Dragon Innovation in San Francisco where she works with early stage hardware companies as they approach mass manufacturing, suggesting resources and solutions to help them launch with confidence that their product can be manufactured on time and at cost.
+Formerly Program Director for Highway1, PCH’s San Francisco-based hardware startup accelerator, she oversaw operations, program management, and business development.
+Kaethe has a demonstrated history of working with early- and mid-stage startups developing hardware products in the electrical and electronic manufacturing industry.
 Kaethe has a background in business development, marketing, and operations, and has previously worked in management consulting, non-profit arts management, and the fitness & wellness industry.
 She also holds a master’s degree in classical voice performance.

 PhD, Senior VP at Genentech, and Co-PI for STEM to Market